bartw/weak/README.md

 angular.module('app', [])
 ```

-Use our newly created bundle.js in our index.html
+Webpack will bundle all our js files in one file "bundle.js".
+This will make maintaining index.html a breeze.

 ```html
 <!--replace-->